 Immediately upon graduation, Ben accepted a position as a chemist for Rineco Chemical in Benton.

 Kali is considering pursuing chemical engineering at the University of Arkansas.

-Casey will enroll in graduate school in chemistry at the University of North Texas in fall, 2011.
+Casey earned his PhD in chemistry at the University of North Texas.

 Derek is pursuing employment as a chemist.